 His award-winning The Galloping Gourmet was produced in Ottawa, Ontario between 1969 and 1971 after he came to notice as a pitchman on Australian TV.
 The shows launched his enduring culinary fame.
 His late wife Trina, a former actress, produced the shows and was a key part of his success.

 When the series ended the Kerrs moved to California and Graham seemed poised for a Julia Child-like ascendancy.

-When the series ended they moved to California and Kerr was poised for a Julia Child-like ascendancy.
-A car accident and health issues for his wife set the family back for a while.
-Ultimately they changed direction and became born-again Christians.
-Kerr continued in the food and nutrition field and had good success still, focusing on healthy eating but abjuring the wine glass and racy jokes of old.
+Unfortunately, a bad car accident and health issues for Trina set the family back for a while.
+Eventually they took a new direction and became born-again Christians.
+Graham continued in the food and nutrition field but henceforth focused on healthy eating, abjuring the wine glass and racy jokes of old.

-As far as I know one can’t view online, if any episodes survive, his original, New Zealand television programme.
-It debuted in 1959, in black and white, called Entertaining With Kerr.
-But colour episodes of the Galloping Gourmet can be seen, at least a representative number, on youtube.
-They illustrate well a corner of culinary history.
+As far as I know, his original New Zealand programs are not available, at least publicly.
+That show debuted in 1959 in black and white, “Entertaining With Kerr”.
+But at least a dozen colour episodes of the Galloping Gourmet can be seen on YouTube.
+They illustrate well a corner of British-American food and culinary history.

 Note re image: image above was sourced from the article of Ms. Sarah Levine linked in the text.
 All intellectual property therein is owned solely by its lawful owner, as applicable.
 Used here for educational and historical purposes.
 All feedback welcomed.

 *Note added March 22, 2018: this NYT story on Kerr from last year, brings his career to the present.